Sexual harassment information for the resources industry

 Sexual harassment can occur in any work location or accommodation, at work-related events, or by phone, email or online.

-Managing the risk of workplace sexual harassment
+Managing the risks of workplace sexual harassment

 Queensland's resources safety and health legislation requires obligation holders to manage the risk of workers suffering an injury or illness, including physical and psychological health harms from sexual harassment.